-The requirement to obtain LTC applies irrespective of whether the applicant wishing to construct, expand, or reinforce the electricity transmission is or intends to become rate-regulated by the OEB.
+The requirement to obtain LTC applies irrespective of whether the applicant wishing to construct, expand, or reinforce the electricity transmission and/or distribution line or interconnection is or intends to become rate--regulated by the OEB.

-Any person who obtains leave of the OEB under section 92 or who is exempt from obtaining leave under section 95 may apply to the OEB for authority to expropriate lands for the purpose of constructing, expanding, or reinforcing an electricity transmission line for which leave to construct was granted.
+Any person who obtains leave of the OEB-Board under section 92 or who is exempt from obtaining leave under section 95 may apply to the Board_OEB for authority to expropriate lands for the purpose of constructing, expanding, or reinforcing an electricity transmission and/or distribution line -or interconnection for which leave to construct was granted.
 Other matters related to the construction of electricity transmission infrastructure are also discussed in these filing requirements, for example authorization to enter onto subject lands and crossings over or under a highway etc.